Journal

 What Are Personal Injury Third-Party Claims?

 When a non-employer causes a workplace injury, a separate civil lawsuit can recover damages workers comp does not pay.
-How third-party claims work alongside the workers comp case.
+A walkthrough of how third-party claims work alongside workers comp cases.

 · · 11 min